ArtaXerxess/Natural-Language-Processing-lab/nlp tutorial/Question_paper_with_solutions_chatGPT/foo.md

 ## 3b.
 Yarowski bootstrapping approach to semi supervised learning

 The Yarowsky bootstrapping approach is a technique used in semi-supervised learning to leverage a small amount of labeled data along with a larger amount of unlabeled data to improve the performance of a machine learning model.
-This approach was proposed by David Yarowsky in 1995.
+It is a method in NLP to improve the accuracy of the classifier used for word sense disambiguation.
+It works by using a small amount of manually labeled data to train a classifier to automatically label a larger amount of unlabelled data.

 The Yarowsky bootstrapping algorithm follows an iterative process and can be summarized in the following steps: